Eric-xin/hdetect/readme.md

 ## Model Architecture Illustration

 The model takes an input text and processes it through three separate pretrained encoders (BERT, XLM-RoBERTa, mT5).
 Their outputs are concatenated to form a comprehensive representation, which is then used by a classification head to determine if the text is offensive (OFF) or not (NOT).
 This multi-encoder design allows the model to leverage complementary information from different pretrained models, resulting in a more robust representation for offensive language detection.

+## Pretrained Models
+Find the pretrained model [here](https://drive.google.com/file/d/1MJ7AHiumIpTMJZAqJKyj8eCXeGhHr4-o/view?usp=sharing).
+The model can also be downloaded with model-trained/download_model.py.
+For more information, see the [model-trained](model-trained) directory.

 ## Contact